If you don’t win, we don’t get paid: 855-913-1134

 • Federal and state unemployment compensation taxes (FUTA and SUTA)

-Regulators take this issue very seriously.
-Unreported or underreported employment taxes contribute to the overall federal tax gap, representing nearly 70% of all outstanding revenue to be paid to the IRS.
-The IRS, therefore, vigorously seeks back taxes and penalties from employers that wrongly classified workers as self-employed contractors.
+Regulators take worker misclassification seriously.
+Unreported or underreported employment taxes contribute to the federal tax gap, and the IRS can pursue back taxes and penalties against employers that improperly classify workers as self-employed contractors.

 • Common law 20-factor test